 Interested in exploring colour within the work, as well as integrating a new medium, I experimented with projecting a slideshow of digitally edited photographs of the moths onto the work.
 Recording a video of the slideshow of images projected onto the work.
 How the slideshow of images moved in a circular pattern around the work caught my eye, echoing the flight patterns of moths around lights.

 I use many layers in the forms of different media within my work.
-I do this partly due to a constant interest in trying new things and expanding my art practise but also to demonstrate the depth and complexity of our natural environment.
+I do this partly due to a constant interest in trying new things and expanding my art practice but also to demonstrate the depth and complexity of our natural environment.